 Commonly known as ‘The Organizer,’ ESTJs are logical thinkers that utilize extraverted thinking as their dominant function and introverted sensing as their auxiliary function.
 This concoction makes them goal-oriented individuals who excel in environments requiring practical and analytical skills due to their strong ability to make decisions based on sense and extraverted intuition.

 Renowned for bringing order and structure into chaotic situations, ESTJs exhibit strength in maintaining organization whilst keeping a balanced view from both experiences and perspectives through their tertiary function: extraverted intuition.

-Their penchant for organization, accompanied by unwavering dependability, makes them stalwarts in achieving tasks effectively efficiently, without neglecting any crucial details via the application of introverted feelings; their inferior function but nonetheless plays an integral part in shaping those possessing the invaluable ESTJ characteristics.
+Their penchant for organization, accompanied by unwavering dependability, makes them stalwarts in achieving tasks effectively and efficiently, without neglecting any crucial details via the application of introverted feelings; their inferior function nonetheless plays an integral part in shaping those possessing the invaluable ESTJ characteristics.